ucbugg/learn.ucbugg/ucbugg/chapters/advanced-rigging.md

 Doesn't it look all pretty and controllable now?
 Good job!

+Now you can repeat the standard hide joints and locking we saw last lab, and other various work to hide our messy work.

-Now, the next part of rigging, which isn't going to be explicitly covered in class is, is skinning.
+The next part of rigging, which isn't going to be explicitly covered in class time, is skinning.
 You can find our tutorial for skinning right here: [Skinning Lab](http://learn.ucbugg.com/skinning).

 Skinning will fix issues such as the picture below where things don't deform the way you want them to.

 ![SkinningError](/images/advanced-rigging/017_skinning.png)

 An awkward knee you've got there!?

+If you're curious this is what I have at the end of the tutorial: [Rigged Blobber](/ma/blobberRig.ma)

 ## Extra for Experts

+### Spine Controllers
 Now you have a basic bipedal rig.
 One thing missing in our rig though is the spine control.
 Think about how you would rig the spine!
 It will be done with a mix of orient constraints between controllers and joints, and then parenting of thos controllers.